KrakenSushi/winget-jumpstart/README.md

 * Using File Explorer<br>
 ![Open](img/open.gif)

-## Selecting Programs to install
+## Selecting programs to install

 * The list of programs to install is under the function `InstallProgs`, modify it to your needs.
   ![List](img/list.png)
-* Search for package using
+* Search for package names using:
   * [winget.run](https://winget.run/)
   * Using the command line
 ```cmd